whisperrnote/whisperrtask/README.md

 # WhisperrFlow

-WhisperrFlow is the orchestrator experience inside the Whisperr ecosystem.
-It combines Next.js, Material UI, and Appwrite for a premium task, calendar, and event workflow that is tightly connected to the backend services living in `lib/`.
+WhisperrFlow is the orchestration layer for Whisperr’s productivity suite.
+It blends a premium Next.js + Material UI frontend with Appwrite-backed state to deliver task, calendar, and event workflows that feel cohesive across the entire experience.

 ## Highlights